emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 By returning multiple tuples, you can run Boltz with different configurations for the same datapoint (e.g., different sampling strategies, different constraints, different hyperparameters).
 Each configuration will be run separately with its own YAML file and CLI argument combination.

-Note that we have already precomputed MSA for all test proteins and it will be input alongside the test protein sequences.
+Note that we have already precomputed MSA for all proteins and it will be input alongside the protein sequences.
 Thus, you can not change the MSA calculation.
-However, you can post-process the input MSA within the `prepare_protein_complex` function before it is passed to the Boltz model.
+However, you can post-process the input MSA within the `prepare_protein_complex` function before it is passed to the Boltz model, e.g. save a sub-sampled MSA to a *new* CSV file and ajust the MSA path of the protein in `input_dict` accordingly.
 You can find example MSA in the provided data.

 #### Step 2: Running Boltz